JACK COUNTY TAX ASSESSOR - COLLECTOR OFFICE

 Why do I get 2 different statements every year from Jack County tax offices?

 Each year, you should get a green statement from the Jack County Tax Office and a pink statement from the Jack County Appraisal District.
-Our taxes (green statement) are for jurisdictions of County, County special, East Keechi Water district, Perrin-Whitt CISD and Graford ISD properties that are in Jack County.
+Our taxes (green statement) are for jurisdictions of County, County special, Faith Community Hospital, East Keechi Water district, Perrin-Whitt CISD and Graford ISD properties that are in Jack County.
 If you want paid receipts, you must include a self-addressed, stamped envelope.
 The Jack County Appraisal District (pink statement) will also mail out a statement on the same properties and minerals, with the same values, but for different taxing jurisdictions.

 Can I pay my taxes without my statement?